microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onattributecollectionhandler.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This is a base/abstract class that defines configuration for what to invoke if the onAttributeCollection event resolves to this listener.
-Each actual handler available for this event type is a subtype of this abstract complex type object.
+This is a base/abstract class for configuring what to invoke if the onAttributeCollectionHandler event resolves to this listener.
+Each handler available for this event type is a subtype of this abstract complex type.
+Represents a step in a multi-event policy that defines what happens when when attributes are ready to be collected from the user.

-This is an abstract type.

 ## Properties
 |Property|Type|Description|